Flow Allocation Games: Introduction.

-Our results imply interesting insights for bankruptcy settlement of insolvent firms.
-It turns out that only insolvent firms face a potential strategic decision about where to allocate money in order to maximize the internal assets through network effects (or, equivalently, minimize the remaining debt after clearing the network).
-In case there is a benevolent and centralized bankruptcy settlement, we show that it can implement a clearing mechanism with monotone payment strategies that leads to a socially optimal clearing state.
+This interesting technical dichotomy between games with different payment strategies (restricted edge-based vs.\ arbitrary integral and monotone) offers insights into the properties of financial networks.
+Our results show that a benevolent designer could realize a clearing mechanism with monotone unit-based payment strategies that leads to a socially optimal state, for many different notions of ``social optimum''.
 It comes with the additional guarantee of giving no coalition of firms an incentive to pay their debts differently.
+In contrast, if clearing payments are determined in a decentralized fashion resulting in some arbitrary Nash or strong equilibrium, the total amount of flow in the system can deteriorate drastically (and similarly the social quality for many objectives).

-Instead, if clearing payments are determined by suitable negotiation in a decentralized fashion resulting in some arbitrary Nash or strong equilibrium, the total amount of internal assets available to the firms in the system can deteriorate drastically.
-Similar problems arise if a centralized clearing mechanism is restricted to payment schemes based on priorities over single loans (rather than units of money).
+Similar problems arise if a centralized mechanism is restricted to edge-based priorities.
 This can lead to non-existence of pure equilibria in the resulting games.
-Even if equilibria exist, they can be undesirable since the total amount of internal assets of all firms can be drastically smaller than in an optimal solution.
-This shows a marked contrast between centralized and decentralized bankruptcy settlement and highlights how the structure of permissible payment strategies impacts the performance and the structural properties of the clearing mechanism.
+Even if pure equilibria exist, they can be undesirable since, e.g., the total amount of circulating flow can be very small.
+This shows a marked contrast between centralized and decentralized approaches and highlights how the structure of permissible strategies impacts the structural properties of the resulting flows.